Devconeta/Oasis/README.md

 ## Technologies Used

-- **Blockchain:** To ensure the integrity and transparency of transactions.
+- **EVM Smart Contracts:** To ensure the integrity and transparency of transactions.
 - **IPFS:** For decentralized storage of research papers.
 - **The Graph:** For indexing and querying data on the blockchain.
 - **Smart Contracts:** To manage the issuance of NFTs, funding, and the royalties system.